ryanchynoweth44/DatabricksContent/blog/walkthrough/04_ModifedStreamingData.md

 ## Create a new Send Data for Taxi Tip Predictions
+In this walkthrough we will create a new send data script to handle our Taxi machine learning solution.
+A copy of the script we implement can be found [here](../../code/SendTaxiData.py).

 1. In Azure Databricks create a python notebook called "SendTaxiData".
 We will be generating and sending data to our event hub to make streaming machine learning predictions using the model we just trained.